-From different types of brown seaweeds that are available, bladderwrack is a popular one.
-It is named after the air pockets that are found on its leaves.
-They look like small bladders and actually assist the seaweed with floating.
-Read on to learn about bladderwrack benefits!
+Of the different types of brown seaweed that are available, bladderwrack is a popular one.
+It is named after the air pockets on its leaves, which look like small bladders that assist the seaweed to float.

 Unlike other common seaweeds, such as nori or kombu, bladderwrack isn’t used predominantly in cooking.
 It is instead used as a supplement because of its benefits.
 So what does bladderwrack have to offer?